p-adic iterated integration on semistable curves: Berkovich--Coleman integration

 \end{example}

-\begin{example} Let $(X',M')$ be the weak log curve where $X'$ is the nodal elliptic curve curve coming from identifying $0$ and $\infty$ on $\P^1$, and $M'$ is the induced by the nodal log structure at that point.
-This curve is the closed fiber of a semistable model of the Tate curve $E_\pi=\Gm/\pi^\Z$ and has a regular $1$-form given by $\nu=\frac{dz}{z}$.
+\begin{example} Let $(X',M')$ be the log curve where $X$ is the nodal elliptic curve coming from identifying $0$ and $\infty$ on $\P^1$, and $M'$ is the induced by the nodal log structure at that point.
+Let $F_0$ and $F_{\infty}$ be the log base-points attached to the branches containing $0$ and $\infty$, respectively.
+These base-points possess a lift given by the coordinates $z$ and $w=z^{-1}$ This curve is the closed fiber of a semistable model of the Tate curve $E_\pi=\Gm/\pi^\Z$ and has a regular $1$-form given by $\nu=\frac{dz}{z}$.
 The log dual graph is a vertex with a loop.
 Let $\overline{p}$ be a closed path going around that loop (oriented from the branch of the node near $\infty$ to the branch of the node near $0$).
-Let $p\in \pi_1((X',M');F_0,F_0)_{\ell}^\infty$ be its Frobenius-invariant lift.
-By covering $(X,M)$ with two simpler weak log curves, we will compute $\int_p \nu^r$.
+Let $p\in \pi_1((X',M');F_0,F_0)_{\ell}^{\varphi}$ be its Frobenius-invariant lift.

 Let $(X'',M'')$ be $\P^1_k$ with annular points at $0$ and $\infty$.
 The log dual graph is a point.
 Let $F''_0$ and $F''_\infty$ be the corresponding log base points.
 By Lemma~\ref{l:aphomotopyequivalence}, we have an Frobenius-equivariant isomorphism with the fundamental group of the curve in Example~\ref{ex:twicedpunctureP1}